ElanMedoff/personal-site/_posts/global-find-and-replace-in-vim.md

 nnoremap gq :cclose<cr>
 ```

-Between creating sublists, fuzzy searching with a sublist, and repeating, you should have enough tools to narrow down your search.
+Between creating lists, fuzzy searching with a list, and repeating, you should have enough tools to narrow down your search to a final, single list.
 This brings us to the final section: replacing.

 ## Replace With cdo